dulilun/dulilun/README.md

 - **Du, L.**, Zou, C. and Wang, Z. (2011).
 "Nonparametric Regression Function Estimation for Errors-in-Variables Models with Validation Data", Statistica Sinica, 21, 1093--1113.

+# Opennings
+Postdoc / research assistant/associate positions may be available.
+Applicants with strong background in probability / statistics and specialized in large-scale inference are particularly welcomed.